 When it comes to the average American, they understand and discern quality software experiences with serious prowess.
 Not too long ago, this would have been an amazingly incorrect statement.
 But as of 2013, the average American spends 60 hours per week on a digital device and the average household owns an average of four different devices.

 For employees that use refined tools from the app stores for productivity and business, they will avoid poorly designed business software.
-While they will use the enterprise application for mandatory tasks, they may be using their own personal apps for other functionality.
+While they will use the enterprise software for mandatory tasks, they may be using their own personal apps for other functionality.

 Even the way in which an IT team distributes applications across an enterprise, has evolved to become more intuitive and dare I say 'consumer-friendly'.
 Dense spreadsheets, endless columns, and a cramped display for data-input fields, are no longer acceptable (if it can be helped).

 While certain comprehensive applications require the ugly yet functional interfaces that are well-known to back-end systems.
 For instance, logistics systems cannot help but present information in the way that melds with existing workflows and a need for lots of data entry.